sandy soils

 Extoxnet FAQs - Questions About Pesticide Environmental Fate

-...
+... as each soil has a characteristic ability to adsorb pesticides.
 Soils high in clay and organic matter sorb pesticides better than sandy soils low in organic matter.
-Soil structure also is important as it determines the infiltration rate.
-Rapidly infiltrating water may ... a slow infiltration rate.
-Soil sorption and infiltration rate also determine pesticide loss in runoff.
-Soils with slow infiltration rate may be more prone to runoff, as more water will remain on ...
+Soil structure also is important ... pesticides and have a rapid infiltration rate are more sensitive to groundwater pollution than soils that strongly adsorb pesticides and have a slow infiltration rate.
+Soil sorption and infiltration ...

 extoxnet.orst.edu